michaelfester/docs/docs/reference/faq/data-refresh.md

 Changes to data made in an app, page, or in Glide might take a while to show up in the external data source (in most cases, it will update there within seconds, too).

 In other words, if someone is using your app and makes a change to your data — all other apps will see that data within 5-10 seconds.
-If you’re using an external data source, it might take a little longer.
+If you're using an external data source, it might take a little longer.

 ## Data Sources → Projects